A Black person's hand holds a Juneteenth flag with a blue sky and clouds in the background. Text: Juneteenth Freedom Day

 Land ownership is one of the most common ways to build wealth in America, but opportunities for Black people to own property and build wealth from equity have been blocked or limited for much of U.S. history.

 When the Civil War ended, the federal government confiscated land from Confederate landowners and, by Special Field Order No. 15, granted 40 acres and a mule to thousands of formerly enslaved Black people.
-This was intended to be a way that Black people could provide for themselves and start working toward financial independence.
+This was intended to be a way for Black people to provide for themselves and start working toward financial independence.
 But President Andrew Johnson reversed the order on April 14, 1865, just three months after it had been issued, and the land was returned to Confederate landowners.

 The practice of sharecropping became prominent.
 Black people rented small plots of land that they would work themselves and give a portion of their harvest to the landowner.